riddhi348/riddhi348/README.md

 ## 👩‍💻 About Me

-- 🎓 BCA student at **Dr. Virendra Swaroop Institute of Computer Studies**
+- 🎓 BCA student at **Dr. Virendra Swarup Institute of Computer Studies**
 - 🌱 Currently learning **Web Development**, **AI**, and **Machine Learning**
 - 🧠 Focused on building **strong fundamentals**
 - 🎯 Goal: Become a confident developer.